pientaa/KafkaStreamsProject/README.md

 Kafka broker on `localhost:9092` with topic `input-topic`

 ## Introduction
 This repository consist of `KafkaProducer` and `KafkaConsumer`.
-We produce events of rents and returns of rented bikes to the particular stations.
+We produce events of rentals and returns of rented bikes to the particular stations.
 This is simulated with interval of 0.5 second (measured in real time) between next two events.

 Then `KafkaConsumer` perform following aggregation.